avdev4j/workshop-openapi/README.md

 # workshop-openapi
- JHipster workshop to learn how to develop an api with API first design.
+ JHipster workshop to learn how to create an API with the API first design.

 ## API-First Approach
 To fully understand the workshop, you need to be familiar with the API-First design, you can find a lot of resources about